primeoss/pumpfun-api/README.md

 - **microlamports:** Default is set to 433000.
 - **units:** Default is set to 300000.
 - **slippage:** For example, 10 for 10% or 1 for 1%.
-- **TIP:** A minimum of 0.001 is required for processing transactions faster via bloXroute validators.
-An additional system fee of 0.001 SOL is charged by the Solana Gateway.

 ### Required Parameters for Selling